What You Need to Know

 Why Consider Plan G?

 Plan G is the top-of-the-line Medigap option if you’re newly eligible for Medicare.
-Depending on where you live in the country, it can range from $99 per month to $476 per month for the plan premium, which is $1,188 to $5,712 per year.
-For the premium, which is higher than for other Medigap policies, you’ll get more comprehensive coverage.
+Depending on where you live in the country, it can range from $99 per month to over $700 per month for the plan premium, as our example demonstrated.
+For the premium, which is higher than for other Medigap policies, you’ll get more coverage.

 If you don’t need that level of coverage, though, you might want a plan with less coverage.